Empirical Game-Theoretic Analysis for Mean Field Games: Iterative EGTA for MFGs

-In iterative EGTA, the restricted strategy space is expanded incrementally based on analysis of intermediate game models.
-For example, in finite games, a common approach of iterative strategy generation is presented by the well-known Double Oracle (DO) algorithm \citep{mcmahan2003planning}, which adds strategies that best respond to a current equilibrium.
-We extend the iterative learning approach to MFGs and provide a learning algorithm for MP-MFG in Algorithm~\ref{alg:DO MP-MPG}.
+In finite games, an iterative approach for computing NE is presented by the well-known Double Oracle (DO) algorithm \citep{mcmahan2003planning}, which alternates between analysis of a current empirical game and adding strategies that best respond to a current equilibrium.
+We extend DO to MFGs and provide a game-solving algorithm for MP-MFGs in Algorithm~\ref{alg:DO MP-MPG} as our primary EGTA method for MFGs.

-In Algorithm~\ref{alg:DO MP-MPG}, for each population $i$, we initialize the representative player with policy $s_{i,0}$ and an initial distribution $\mu_{i,0}$.
-At each iteration $\tau$, a best response target $\sigma^e$ and its induced distribution $\mu^e$ are computed through the analysis of the empirical game.
-Here the tools for the empirical game analysis are determined by the solution concepts and convergence properties one pursues.
-Then the representative player of each population $i$ finds an exact/approximate best response strategy $s_{i,\tau}$ to the distribution $\mu^e$ and add it to the empirical game.
+In Algorithm~\ref{alg:DO MP-MPG}, for each population $i$, the representative player is initialized with a strategy $s_{i,0}$ and an initial distribution $\mu_{i,0}$.
+At each iteration $\tau$, an equilibrium $\sigma^e$ of the current empirical game is computed by a subroutine (e.g., FP or RD) and then distributions $\mu^e$ are induced by $\sigma^e$ through the forward equation.
+Then for each population $i$, the representative player computes an exact/approximate best response strategy $s_{i,\tau}$ to the distribution $\mu^e$ and adds it to the corresponding strategy set in the empirical game.
 This process repeats until no beneficial deviation strategy could be found or certain stopping criterion is satisfied.